-In the even more unlikely event that Trello’s entire AWS EC2 region is irrecoverably lost, Trello will restore servers using automated configuration systems.
-In this event, user data would be recovered from backups as quickly as possible, with no more than of 24 hours of data loss.
+In the even more unlikely event that Trello’s entire AWS EC2 region is irrecoverably lost, we will restore servers using automated configuration systems.
+In this event, Trello’s systems are designed to recover user data as quickly as reasonably possible, with a target of no more than of 24 hours of data loss.

-Trello's Site Reliability Team regularly tests the various components of its Business Continuity architecture to ensure continued operations.
+Trello's SRE team regularly tests the various components of its Business Continuity architecture to ensure continued operations.
 Trello does not currently run anything like Chaos Monkey.

 Trello does not have an SLA or credit policy.
-Trello had over 99.99% uptime in 2015 and 2016, and any downtime is documented at Trello's status page.6
+Trello had over 99.99% uptime in 2017 and 2018, and any downtime is documented at Trello's status page.5

 A Trello problem impacting a Trello Enterprise customer will be assigned a Severity Level and handled according to the resolutions in Table 1.